110kc3/reddit-video-gen/README.md

 TODO:

-Fix check for created videos in bucket, issues with the filenames creation

-Fix videos from ID

 verify if the background video file is in correct format

-Change storage of the files:
-- move finished files to specific folder
-- have all video files on S3 bucket

 auto facebook upload

 check how to move to linux vm - headless setup

 Finish opacity of screenshots